 One of my favourite quick and easy dinners is a tray of baked salmon served alongside a large salad or some stir-fried vegetables.
-For this delicious paleo meal, I made some orange infused teriyaki sauce, which works beautifully with fatty salmon.
+For this delicious paleo meal, I made some orange-infused teriyaki sauce, which works beautifully with fatty salmon.

-I love adding red onions rings both for the flavour and because they makes this dish look so pretty when it comes out of the oven.
+I love adding red onions rings both for the flavour and because they make this dish look so pretty when it comes out of the oven.
 I think it’s the purple against the bright orange colour, and the juxtaposition of the geometrical shapes.

 You can make this recipe with another type of fish or even sliced chicken.
 If using chicken, pan-fry it first for 2-3 minutes each side before placing it on the tray and baking in the oven.

 I served my salmon with simple stir-fried Chinese cabbage and carrots with some garlic, lemon juice and sesame oil.
 You can also make a batch of cauliflower rice, or white rice if you desire, or make a big fresh salad.
 I hope you enjoy this one!

 PS.
 The sauce is super versatile and you can use it on chicken wings or pork skewers.
 You can also check out my go-to paleo stir-fry sauce, which is similar to this.
 For other lovely salmon recipes, check out this Baked Salmon Loaf with Cucumber & Dill Salad, or my Japanese Bakes Salmon Balls.Print

 Tamari is a gluten-free soy sauce or you can use coconut aminos

 - 2 medium salmon fillets (150–200 grams each)

 - 1 large red onion, sliced into rings (keep the ring circles intact)